European Foundation

 The funding available is for start-ups and early stage companies as well as established companies seeking to scale up operations.

-Microenterprise Loan Fund: Provides support in the form of loans for up to €25,000, available to start-up, newly established, or growing micro-enterprises employing less than 10 people, with viable business propositions, that do not meet the conventional risk criteria applied by banks.
+Microenterprise Loan Fund: This provides support in the form of loans for up to €25,000, available to start-up, newly established, or growing micro-enterprises employing fewer than 10 people, with viable business propositions, that do not meet the conventional risk criteria applied by banks.

 The Hub also provides access to a Credit Review function which helps SMEs that have been refused credit from the major lending institutions.